laramontana/laramontana.github.io/_posts/2017-12-06-why_not_only_use_classes_in_js.markdown

 // "Hello humans, my name is Lilly!"
 ```

 Although the output is the same (except for the certain name), it does not mean that for each of new object the same function `sayHello()` is invoked.
 Every time a new object is created, our constructor function is run, which declares a new function as a property of the new object.
 To fix that we can move the declaration of the `sayHello()` function to outside of the constructor `Robot()` function.
 This prevents the `sayHello()` function from being redeclared each time a new `Robot` is created.

 ```
 function Robot(name) {
   this.name = name;
 }
 ```
-In order to give each constructed `Robot` object access to `sayHello()` function, we assign this function as a `Robot` **prototype property**.
+This way `sayHello()` is not assigned to any particular `Robot`  object, in other words `sayHello()`  is no longer be a `Robot`  object’s property.
+Instead we are going to declare `sayHello()`  to `Robot.prototype`, so this way all `Robot` objects will have access to it.
+Although it does not belong to them directly,  this function can still be used  by all `Robot`  objects equally.
+Such functions are called methods of object instances.
+In order to give each constructed `Robot` object instance access to `sayHello()` method, we assign it as a `Robot` **prototype property**.
+It means that `Robot.prototype`  represents functionality that `Robot`  objects can use unless they have anything else declared in the constructor.

 ```
 Robot.prototype.sayHello = function() {
   console.log(`Hello humans, my name is ${this.name}`);